temujindang/website-1/content/principles.md

 root of things, and are unsatisfied to merely address their symptoms.

 - **Teamwork**.
-We are intensely team-oriented people: we draw strength and inspriration from the terrific people we are blessed to work with.
+We are intensely team-oriented people: we draw strength and inspiration from the terrific people we are blessed to work with.
 We like to collaborate, and believe that our best work comes when we work not merely together but *for* one another.